jennvargas29/Health-Insurance---Python/README.md

 -  Future Research Directions: Identified the need for further model refinement or exploration of alternative algorithms to enhance predictive accuracy and discover additional factors influencing insurance costs.

-📌Conclusion:📌
+📌CONCLUSION📌
 - In summary, the analysis successfully predicted insurance charges using demographic and medical data, confirming that BMI plays a role in determining costs.
 However, the results showed that BMI alone is not the strongest predictor—smoking status and age have a much greater impact.
 The linear regression model provided reasonable predictions, and the findings align with how real-world insurance pricing works.
-If more detailed health data (e.g., cholesterol levels, exercise habits) were available, we could further refine the model and improve its accuracy.
+If more detailed health data (e.g., cholesterol levels, and exercise habits) were available, we could further refine the model and improve its accuracy.

-📌Recommendations:📌
+📌RECOMMENDATIONS📌
 - Insurance Company should:
 -  Refine pricing models by incorporating additional health factors.
 -  Offer personalized premium adjustments for smoking and BMI improvements.